evidence-dev/datasource-template/README.md

 `ConnectorOptions` should be typed to the expected configuration for your datasource (e.g. hostname, port, etc)

-`options` defines how your connector will be configured in the UI, we recommend reading the [docs](https://https://docs.evidence.dev/plugins/creating-a-plugin/datasources#options-specification), and/or taking a look at the [Evidence Postgres Connector](https://github.com/evidence-dev/evidence/blob/main/packages/datasources/postgres/index.cjs#L242).
+`options` defines how your connector will be configured in the UI, see the [docs](https://docs.evidence.dev/plugins/create-source-plugin/), and/or taking a look at the [Evidence Postgres Connector](https://github.com/evidence-dev/evidence/blob/main/packages/datasources/postgres/index.cjs#L242).
 Technically, implementing this is optional, but it provides a much better user experience when your datasource is installed.

 ### Choosing an interface